-There are many reasons that lead the clients to ask for discounts but, the as a business owner you need to find an effective way to value and maintain your business relationship.
+There are many reasons that lead the clients to ask for discounts but, as a business owner you need to find an effective way to value and maintain your business relationship.
 There will be points when you will be able to negotiate the discounts but, there will also be time when you have to remain steady and stick to your decision.
-The key part is that you need to know how to manage the prices as well as maintain the client good will.
+The key part is that you need to know how to manage the prices as well as maintain a good relationship with your clients.

 Dealing with nonprofit organizations might put you in a situation where they are seeking for discounts because of small budgets.
 This is tough dealing for sure especially, when you are doing your business to make money.
 But, you need to consider good causes as well.

-You will definitely find clients who prefer booking on an unconventional time just to avail some good discounts.
-For instance, if you are in event planning, wedding is the most common one to organize.
+You will definitely find clients who prefer booking on an unconventional time just to avail a good discounts.
+For instance, if you are in event planning, wedding is one of the most common events to organize.
 Now people would think of seeking a date on Friday or Sunday rather than the highly demanded Saturday, expecting they will get discounts for that.

 Needless to say, these types of opportunities are great ways to fill your plate with more offers.
 As long as you feel comfortable with it, it will be a win-win situation for you.

 Offering return business is the most common situation for seeking discounts on events.
-If any customer is offering you another customer in return to show customer loyalty, very likely they will ask for some discounts.
+If any customer is offering you another customer in return to show customer loyalty, then its very likely they will ask for some sort of a discount.
 You should have proper planning to return the customer repeat custom.

 If you find a loyal customer who continues to be great with your service, you need to find ways to benefit the customer.
 Approving some discounts from time to time is the way to do business but, it doesn’t mean you will fulfill all the expectations.
 You’ve set your prices at certain level to find success through it so, allowing discount every time is not good.

-Finding referrals for your business is a big dividend for you so, whichever customer is doing so, you need to find ways to reward them.
-You can do this by discounts on some future projects or even by offering some special discounts to the referred customers.
+Finding referrals for your business is a big dividend for you so, whichever customer is doing so, you need to find ways to reward them you can do this by offering discounts based on the amount of people they refer.
 Depending on your service and specialties, you will find ways to facilitate your customers.
 Eventually, you need to find ways to appreciate people who are sending businesses your way.

-If some customers are coming to you well in advance of their events, very likely, they will ask for discounts on booking.
-You must consider that having businesses locked prior to the events and a few months in advance provide you the peace of mind.
-You can plan your future events with relax.
-So, this might be a great opportunity to offer discounts because it is benefitting for your business.
+If some customers are coming to you well in advance of their events, its very likely that they will ask for discounts on booking.
+You must consider that having businesses locked prior to the events and a few months in advance will provide you the peace of mind.
+So, this might be a great opportunity to offer discounts because it is benefiting for your business.